github/opensource.guide/overviews/issues/index.md

 ![](http://cl.ly/image/0K3E1e3N1J0q/Image%202013-08-08%20at%207.53.24%20PM.png)

-It's a great way to catch up with repositories when you've been away, and don't want the granularity notifications offer when watching a repository.
+It's a great way to catch up with repositories when you've been away and don't want the granularity notifications offer when watching a repository.

-<a id="uses" title="Uses for Issues" class="toc-item"></a>
+<a id="uses" title="Other uses for Issues" class="toc-item"></a>

-## Uses for Issues
+## Other uses for Issues

 Issues are great for tracking all kinds of things — and GitHub is a great place to easily share and collaborate on your issues.
 Here's some of our favorites: